iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 And that's how you handle queries and mutations via resolvers!

 Let's refactor our schema by leveraging a library called `graphql-tools`.
-To do so, we'd run `npm i @graphql-tools/schema`.
+To do so, we'd run `npm i graphql-tools`.
 Next, let's see what our schema looks like right now:

 ```jsx
 import {buildSchema} from "graphql";